-On Tuesday, April 23, calls to serve as pastors in The Lutheran Church-Missouri Synod (LCMS) were issued to 81 students at Concordia Seminary, St. Louis.
-In addition, 101 students received assignments to serve as vicars.
+On Tuesday, April 11, 108 students at Concordia Seminary, St. Louis, received calls to serve as pastors in The Lutheran Church-Missouri Synod (LCMS), and 85 students received assignments to serve as vicars.
 Vicarage is a one-year internship that students preparing to serve in the pastoral ministry must complete.

 The “Office of Vespers and Assignment of Vicarages” took place at 4:00 p.m. in the Seminary’s Chapel of St. Timothy and St. Titus.
-Rev. Herbert C. Mueller Jr., president of the Synod’s Southern Illinois District, served as preacher.
-Rev. Mueller’s son, Herbert C. Mueller III, is a Concordia Seminary student and received a vicarage assignment during this service.
+Rev. Robert P. Hoehner, administrative assistant for youth and family in the South Wisconsin District of The Lutheran Church– Missouri Synod, served as preacher.
+Rev. Hoehner’s son, Matthew, was one of the 85 students who received a vicarage assignment during the service.
+Another son, Mark, is in the Seminary’s master of divinity degree program and will pursue graduate study at Concordia Seminary.
 Officiants for the service included Dr. John F. Johnson; Dr. Glenn A. Nielsen, director of the Seminary’s vicarage program; and Rev. William Utech, director of the Seminary’s resident field education program.

-The 81 students received their calls to serve as pastors at a 7:00 p.m.
+The 108 students received their calls to serve as pastors at a 7:00 p.m.
 “Service of Praise and Assignment of Calls,” also held in The Chapel of St. Timothy and St. Titus.
-Rev. Walter C. Tietjen, president of the Synod’s California-Nevada-Hawaii District served as preacher.
+Dr. L. Dean Hempelmann, director of pastoral education of the LCMS Board for Higher Education, served as preacher.
 Officiants for the service included Dr. John F. Johnson; Dr. David J. Peter, placement counselor at Concordia Seminary; and Prof. Larry Rockemann, the Seminary’s director of placement.
-LCMS President, Dr. Gerald B. Kieschnick greeted the candidates immediately after they received their calls.
 The calls were presented to the students by Dr. Arleigh Lutz, president of the North Wisconsin District of the LCMS and chairman of the Synod’s Council of Presidents.